 Paying a little more for products from companies that practice socially and environmentally responsible manufacturing is a powerful investment.
 Shopping with companies that use vegan or recycled materials, all organic farming, etc.

 Every time you choose to patron a business that has values and strong ethics you cast a vote for the kind of world you want to live in.

-Define the values that are important to you and rather than going with the easiest “Free 2-Day Shipping” option – go for the slightly more expensive, but more sustainable option and invest in the future.
+Define the values that are important to you and rather than going with what’s easiest or fastest.
+When you can, go for the slightly more expensive, but more sustainable option and invest in the future.

 Choose Second Hand

 Shopping second hand not only saves you money – but keeps items from going to the landfill and reduces the demand for manufacturing.

 Not only can you buy items that still have plenty of life left in them, but your style will be unique and you will save a ton of money!
 Home goods, furniture and dishes are some of my favorite things to buy vintage or secondhand.
 BONUS – they are usually better made compared to their modern equivalents.
 I recently purchased a desk and lounge chair at a fraction of the price of buying new.